jporigin/commons-callerid/README.md

 	maven {
             url = uri("https://jitpack.io")
             credentials {
-                username = "ogmediaapps18"
-                password = "-----Get the password key from your TL/PM-----" }
+                username = "-----Get the key from your TL or PM-----" password = "-----Get the key from your TL or PM-----" }
     }
  }